TACC/tacc_stats/README.md

 [librabbitmq-devel-0.5.2-1.el6.x86_64](ftp://fr2.rpmfind.net/linux/epel/6/x86_64/librabbitmq-devel-0.5.2-1.el6.x86_64.rpm)

-`./configure --enable-rabbitmq; make; make install` will then successfully build the `tacc_stats` executable for many systems.
+`./configure; make; make install` will then successfully build the `tacc_statsd` executable for many systems.
 If Xeon Phi coprocessors are present on your system they can be monitored with the `--enable-mic` flag.
 Additionally the configuration options, `--disable-infiniband`, `--disable-lustre`, `--disable-hardware` will disable infiniband, Lustre Filesystem, and Hardware Counter monitoring which are all enabled by default.
-Not enabling RabbitMQ will result in a legacy build of `tacc_stats` that relies on the shared filesystem to transmit data.
-This mode is not recommended.
+Disabling RabbitMQ will result in a legacy build of `tacc_statsd` that relies on the shared filesystem to transmit data.
+This mode is not recommended and currently used for testing purposes only.
 If libraries or header files are not found than add their paths to the include and library paths with the `CPPFLAGS` and/or `LDFLAGS` vars as is standard in autoconf based installations.

-There will be a configuration file, `/etc/tacc_stats.conf`, after installation.
+There will be a configuration file, `/etc/taccstats/taccstats.conf`, after installation.
 This file contains the fields

-`SERVER=localhost`
+`server localhost`

-`QUEUE=default`
+`queue default`

-`PORT=5672`
+`port 5672`

-`FREQ=600`
+`freq 600`

-`SERVER` should be set to the RabbitMQ server, `QUEUE` to the system name, `PORT` to the RabbitMQ port (5672 should be ok), and `FREQ` to the desired sampling frequency in seconds.
+`server` should be set to the hostname or IP hosting the RabbitMQ server, `queue` to the system/cluster name that is being monitored, `port` to the RabbitMQ port (5672 is default), and `freq` to the desired sampling frequency in seconds.
+The file and settings can be reloaded into a running `tacc_statsd` daemon with a SIGHUP signal.

-An RPM can be built for subpackage deployment using  the `tacc_statsd_systemv.spec` file.
+An RPM can be built for deployment using  the `taccstats.spec` file.
 The most straightforward approach to build this is to setup your rpmbuild directory then run

-`rpmbuild -ba tacc_statsd_systemv.spec --define 'rmqserver rabbitmqservername' --define 'system systemname'`
+`rpmbuild -bb taccstats.spec`

-where the `rmqserver` will be the RabbitMQ `SERVER` hostname and `system` will be the RabbitMQ `QUEUE` the data is sent to.
+The `taccstats.spec` file `sed`s the `taccstats.conf` file to the correct server and queue.
+These can be changed by modifying these two lines

-Configuration options may have to be changed within the `tacc_statsd_systemv.spec` file.
+`sed -i 's/localhost/stats.frontera.tacc.utexas.edu/' src/taccstats.conf`

-After installation the executable `/opt/tacc_statsd/tacc_stats` and SystemV service file `/etc/systemd/system/taccstats.service`, should exist.
-If the rpm was used for installation `taccstats` will be `enable`'d to start at boot time and be restart within 10 seconds if it fails for any reason.
+`sed -i 's/default/frontera/' src/taccstats.conf`

-`tacc_stats` can be started, stopped, and restarted using `systemctl start taccstats`, `systemctl stop taccstats`, and `systemctl restart taccstats`.
+`tacc_statsd` can be started, stopped, and restarted using `systemctl start taccstats`, `systemctl stop taccstats`, and `systemctl restart taccstats`.

-In order to notify `tacc_stats` of a job beginning echo the job id into `/var/run/TACC_jobid`.
-It order to notify it of a job ending echo `-` into `/var/run/TACC_jobid`.
+In order to notify `tacc_stats` of a job beginning, echo the job id into `/var/run/TACC_jobid` on each node where the job is running.
+It order to notify it of a job ending echo `-` into `/var/run/TACC_jobid` on each node where the job is running.
 This can be accomplished in the job scheduler prolog and epilog for example.

 #### Job Scheduler Configuration